 - Rural Spanish-Speaking Clinics

-The inpatient subinternship is a 2-week rotation, working as a member of the Family Medicine Hospital Medicine Team.
-Students should expect a broad experience including rounding and shift transitions, medical / surgical floor care, and ICU exposure, which is consistent with our program's emphasis on preparation for rural practice.
+During the inpatient portion, students should expect a broad experience including rounding and shift transitions, medical / surgical floor care, and ICU exposure.
 While on service, students will function as much as possible as a 1st-year resident, which will include charting, patient presentations, and topic presentations.

 GOALS AND OBJECTIVES